pviscone/TrackG4/README.md

 ## Tracking
 The tracking algorithm is a simple toy model that consist in a simple linear fit on the hits in the XZ and YZ projection.
 Some tracks are not well fitted due to the presence of hits of delta rays.
-A simple filter to remove some of this tracks consists in remove all the fits with parameters that force the linear function to be outside the world box.

 The results of the fit (parameters and their errors) are stored in a root file.